 I am a philosopher at the Australian National University and New York University.
-Officially I am Distinguished Professor of Philosophy and director of the Centre for Consciousness.
-I'm also Professor of Philosophy and co-director of the Center for Mind, Brain, and Consciousness at New York University.
+Officially I am Distinguished Professor of Philosophy and director of the Centre for Consciousness at ANU, and Professor of Philosophy and co-director of the Center for Mind, Brain, and Consciousness at NYU.
 I work in the philosophy of mind and in related areas of philosophy and cognitive science.
 I am especially interested in consciousness, but am also interested in all sorts of other issues in the philosophy of mind and language, metaphysics and epistemology, and the foundations of cognitive science.

 This site includes quite a bit of my own work (e.g. all of my papers), and it also includes a number of resources I've put together on topics related to consciousness and/or philosophy: e.g., MindPapers (a bibliography), directories of online papers, and some philosophical diversions.
 There is also a photo gallery.
 A complete master index to this site's contents is available.
 Also worth noting are PhilPapers, the site I co-direct for access to all sorts of philosophy online, and my weblog, Fragments of Consciousness.

 What's New: Constructing the World, What Do Philosophers Believe?, Panpsychism and Panprotopsychism, The Combination Problem for Panpsychism, Intuitions in Philosophy: A Minimal Defense, Two-Dimensionalism and the Nesting Problem.